 Jack Esterdahl, Mayor/President of the Board

-Jack Esterdahl, originally from Wenona, Illinois, was appointed to the position of trustee in December 1987, and he is still serving on the board of trustees today.
+Jack Esterdahl, originally from Wenona, Illinois, was appointed to the position of trustee in December 1987, and he is now serving as President of the Board/Mayor.
+He was appointed in October 2020 and elected in April 2021.
 He has lived in Dunlap for over 33 years with his wife, Luann.
 He also has three sons, Troy, Ross, and Sean, and one granddaughter, Reese.
 His two dogs, Augie and Cap, complete the family.
 He retired from the Dunlap School District, but continues to work as a study hall monitor, and school bus driver.
 He stays active with the athletics program by announcing the boys’ and girls’ soccer and basketball games, as well as keeping the play clock for the Eagles varsity football games.
 In his time off, you can usually catch Jack watching sports, especially baseball, basketball, and football.
 He also enjoys crime and drama television shows.
 He loves any kind of pasta.
 His favorite book is Cubs of ’69 by Rick Talley.
 When Jack drove part time for a limousine service for twelve years, he had the privilege of not only serving the community, but also several celebrities including Jerry Seinfeld, Larry the Cable Guy, Jim Belushi, Sarah Palin, Colin Powell, Terry Bradshaw, Lou Brock, Mike Ditka, and Ferguson (Fergie) Jenkins.
 Jack loves of living in Dunlap because of its small town feel despite the growth of the school district and our proximity to Peoria.

 Beau Feuchter, Trustee